Network Programming Pt 2 - TCP client

 gcc tcp_client_classic.c -o tcp_client

-run the program with required args: domain
+run the program with required args: domain and protocol

 ./tcp_client example.com http